maxobaxo/scher-dev-blog/src/pages/blog/i-like-baseball/index.md

 ![MySQL Connection Error](images/uploads/mysql-cli-error.jpg)

-### Build Basic PHP API and deploy to EC2 Instance
+### Build Basic API and deploy to EC2 Instance

+Since the majority of my experience is in Javascript (React & Node), I figured I'd build the API in Node.js using (this tutorial)[https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/] from free code camp.

+I do need to do some things a little differently to actually integrate with my RDS instance.